alaface/cox-blowup/README.md

 # Blow-up Cox Ring Generators

 This repository contains Magma code to compute generators of the **Cox ring** of a blow-up of a projective variety along a subscheme.
-This algorithm is based on: J. Hausen, S. Keicher, A. Laface, "Computing Cox rings", Math.
-Comp.
-85 (2016), 467–502. https://doi.org/10.1090/mcom/2989
+This algorithm is based on the article [*Computing Cox rings* by J. Hausen, S. Keicher, and A. Laface](https://doi.org/10.1090/mcom/2989), published in *Mathematics of Computation*, Vol. 85 (2016), pp. 467–502.

 ## Files